horchler/QTWriter/README.md

 Please refer to the detailed help included within [```QTWriter```](https://github.com/horchler/QTWriter/blob/master/QTWriter/QTWriter.m#L2-149) for further details and options.
 &nbsp;

+#####A note about QuickTime Player and OS X 10.9 Mavericks and later:
+A feature in OS X 10.9 Mavericks may cause movies encoded using *QTWriter* to be [converted to another format](http://support.apple.com/kb/HT6055) when the files are opened with QuickTime Player (Version 10.3+).
+Upon opening by QuickTime Player, lossless Photo PNG and Photo TIFF movies are converted to lossy H.264 (Photo JPEG movies are not converted).
+Options like looping are not preserved in the conversion.
+One workaround is to use the legacy [QuickTime Player 7](http://support.apple.com/kb/dl923) for playback in such cases.
+Other media players, such as the free [VLC](http://www.videolan.org/vlc/), also work, but may not support options like looping.
+Another workaround is to convert Photo PNG and Photo TIFF movies to use the lossless [Apple ProRes 422 codec](http://en.wikipedia.org/wiki/ProRes#ProRes_422) before opening them with QuickTime Player.
+One way to do this is directly from the Finder using the [*Encode Selected Video Files*](https://discussions.apple.com/thread/4836838) context menu option.
+The resultant files will likely be larger, but options like looping will be preserved when they are played back using QuickTime Player.
+A potential future enhancement to QTWriter would be to add an option to directly encode to Apple ProRes 422 (and the other ProRes formats).
+Any code contributions in this are would be welcome.
+&nbsp;

 #####How to install (and uninstall) QTWriter:
  1. Download and expand the *[QTWriter.zip](https://github.com/horchler/QTWriter/raw/master/QTWriter.zip)* ZIP archive.
  2. Move the resultant *QTWriter* folder to the desired permanent location.